 Step one: Scholarships

 At Howard University School of Law, all students are automatically considered for scholarships during the admissions process.
 There are no additional forms a student must complete for consideration for incoming merit awards.
 Students are informed of scholarship awards in the acceptance information mailed during the admissions process.
 If there is not a notice of scholarship award in the acceptance packet, an award was not granted.
-If you feel this was in error, please contact the office of admissions at Admissions@Law.Howard.edu.
-If you do not have a scholarship or the scholarship does not cover the full cost of attendance, please continue to step two.
+If you feel this was in error, please contact the Office of Admissions at firstname.lastname@example.org if you were not awarded a scholarship or the scholarship does not cover the full cost of attendance, please continue to step two.

 Step two: Loans